Stratio/cassandra-lucene-index/doc/documentation.rst

 -  **validated** (default = false): if mapping errors should make CQL writes fail, instead of just logging the error.
 -  **column** (default = name of the mapper): the name of the column storing the date to be indexed.
--  **pattern** (default = yyyy/MM/dd HH:mm:ss.SSS Z): the default date pattern for parsing Cassandra columns and creating Lucene fields if *column_pattern* and/or *lucene_pattern* are not defined.
+-  **pattern** (default = yyyy/MM/dd HH:mm:ss.SSS Z): the date pattern for parsing Cassandra not-date columns and creating Lucene fields.
+Note that it can be used to index dates with reduced precision.
--  **column_pattern** (default = yyyy/MM/dd HH:mm:ss.SSS Z): the date pattern for parsing dates from Cassandra columns
-   that are not considered as dates by Cassandra, such as *text* or *bigint*.
--  **lucene_pattern** (default = yyyy/MM/dd HH:mm:ss.SSS Z): the date pattern for creating Lucene fields.
-This allows to reduce the precision of the indexed dates, making the index smaller and faster.
-It is also the date format to be used in searches.

 **Supported CQL types:**

 -  ascii, bigint, date, int, text, timestamp, timeuuid, varchar, varint

-**Example 1:** Index the column *creation* using the date format pattern *yyyy/MM/dd HH:mm:ss*:
+**Example:** Index the column *creation* with a precision of minutes using the date format pattern *yyyy/MM/dd HH:mm*:

 .. code-block:: sql